-For certain applications these catalysts should have special properties like long induction time (also known as the "gel time" or "pot life), with a sharp viscosity rise toward the end of the reaction, followed by a "fast" curing of the part.
+There are special properties sometimes required of these catalysts, like long induction time (also known as the "gel time" or "pot life), with a sharp viscosity rise toward the end of the reaction, followed by a "fast" curing of the part.
 In contrast to PU foam manufacture, the formation of bubbles and foam is undesirable in polyurethane CASE applications.
 For this reason, mercury and other heavy metals have long been used as catalysts as they exhibit the high reactivity and selectivity required in the process.